HalkowichJasperSA/labs/forloop/README.md

 }
 ```

-Here we start our counting variable, `j`, at 1 and execute the loop until `j` is no longer less than or equal to 10.
-Our first execution of the loop prints 1 on its own line.
-We then increment `j` by 1 and check the condition to see if it's still true.
-Since `j` is now 2, it's true that `2 <= 10` so the loop repeats printing 2 on it's own line.
-This continues until we've printed out the count from 1 to 10 inclusive.
+Can you see what this loop will print?
+Feel free to try it out by typing the code and compiling it on the right.
+What is the difference between using `j <= 10` and `j < 10` for the loop condition.

 {% next %}

-## Your Turn
+## Your turn

-Modify the code on the right to add up the numbers from 1 to 10, using either the supplied for loop or creating your own.
-Store the total in the variable named `total`.
+Modify the code on the right to sum the numbers from 1 to 10, using either the supplied for loop or creating your own.
+Store the total in a variable named `total`.

 {% spoiler "Hint" %}

 Keep in mind that you can use the value of `i` in your calculation.
-You can also change the loop so start at one and end when `i <= 10`.
+You can also change the loop to start at one and end when `i <= 10`.
 This gives you a value which can be added to `total` during each iteration.

 {% endspoiler %}